 Gupta Empire Metalworks: The Gupta Empire was named after the Gupta dynasty which ruled approximately between 320- 550 CE.
 The Gupta dynasty period is regarded as the Golden Age of India.
 The Gupta period was also known for its metalwork.
 The metals found during those days were used for making several objects and monuments.

 Metalwork was an important factor in the period and was a part of the development of science in the Gupta period.
 This development of metalwork is evident from the construction of pillars like the Iron Pillar.
 The pillar is an illustration of the skills of the Gupta people.
 Iron was commonly utilized for making tools and silverware.

 During the Gupta Empire period metals played a vital role in boosting the economic condition of the Gupta Empire.
-Metal work was one of the important and flourishing industries of the Gupta period.
-The metal work industries included use of precious metals like gold, silver, copper, lead, bronze and iron.
+Metalwork was one of the important and flourishing industries of the Gupta period.
+The metalwork industries included the use of precious metals like gold, silver, copper, lead, bronze, and iron.
 Thus, metalwork formed a significant part of the lifestyle during the Gupta period.